YashdalfTheGray/mke-jsug/elm.md

 The tooling gives you suggestions when it encounters an error.
 The compiler also outputs human-friendly errors and they encourage users to submit bug reports if the error encountered is not understandable.

+Elm compiler is available via node and there is also a grunt helper that can compile javascript as you write Elm.

 ### Package Manager

 `elm-package` can be used to pull in packages.
 It will also ask you to add it to elm-package.json and add the dependencies.
 It will also do it politely.